tensorflow/docs/site/en/r1/guide/extend/bindings.md

     and get tensor results.
 This is sufficient for a mobile app or server that wants to run inference on a pre-trained model.
 -   *Graph construction*: At least one function per defined TensorFlow op that adds an operation to the graph.
-Ideally these functions would be automatically generated so they stay in sync as the op definitions are modified.
+Ideally, these functions would be automatically generated so they stay in sync as the op definitions are modified.
 -   *Gradients (AKA automatic differentiation)*: Given a graph and a list of input and output operations, add operations to the graph that compute the partial derivatives (gradients) of the inputs with respect to the outputs.
-    Allows for customization of the gradient function for a particular operation in the graph.
+    It allows for customization of the gradient function for a particular operation in the graph.
 -   *Functions*: Define a subgraph that may be called in multiple places in the main `GraphDef`.
-Defines a `FunctionDef` in the `FunctionDefLibrary` included in a `GraphDef`.
+Defines a `FunctionDef` in the `FunctionDefLibrary` included in `GraphDef`.
 -   *Control Flow*: Construct "If" and "While" with user-specified subgraphs.
-    Ideally these work with gradients (see above).
+    Ideally, these work with gradients (see above).
 -   *Neural Network library*: A number of components that together support the creation of neural network models and training them (possibly in a distributed setting).
 While it would be convenient to have this available in